beginning of content

 It's also important to stay away from animals when travelling in areas where rabies occurs.

-There are ways to reduce your risk of exposure to rabies when in a country with rabies:
+There are ways to lower your risk of contact with the virus when in a country with rabies.

-Follow these steps even if you have received the rabies vaccine.
+Follow these steps even if you have had the rabies vaccine.

 Resources and support

-You can check the countries where rabies is endemic on the World Health Organization website.
+Find out more about rabies on the World Health Organization website.

-If you need to know more about rabies or need advice on what to do next, call healthdirect on 1800 022 222 to speak with a registered nurse, 24 hours, 7 days a week (known as NURSE-ON-CALL in Victoria).
+If you need to know more about rabies or need advice on what to do next, call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+A registered nurse is available to speak with you 24 hours a day, 7 days a week.

 Check your symptoms Find a health service